 Specific objectives for the use of Pupil Premium funding at Bishop Creighton include:

-- End of Key Stage 2: Increase the % of disadvantaged pupils achieving age related standards– rapidly close the gap to national
+- End of Key Stage 2: Increase the % of disadvantaged pupils achieving age related standards– rapidly diminish the difference to national

-- End of Key Stage 1: Ensure no gaps in attainment between disadvantaged pupils and their peers, all groups to be in line with national
+- End of Key Stage 1: Ensure no differences in attainment between disadvantaged pupils and their peers, all groups to be in line with national

-- End of EYFS Ensure no gaps in attainment between disadvantaged pupils and their peers, all groups to be in line with national
+- End of EYFS Ensure no differences in attainment between disadvantaged pupils and their peers, all groups to be in line with national

-- Year 1 Phonics Screen: Ensure no gaps in attainment between disadvantaged pupils and their peers - all groups to be in line with national
+- Year 1 Phonics Screen: Ensure no differences in attainment between disadvantaged pupils and their peers - all groups to be in line with national

 - All year groups: ensure progress and attainment for disadvantaged pupils is in line with peers

 - Provide target intervention for vulnerable pupils across the academy who are at risk of falling behind, identified as making slower progress or those who are identified as more able

 - Provide targeted intervention and tutoring for pupils in Key Stage Two to ensure they are secondary ready

 - Provide additional support to pupils with barriers to learning